BlackRookSoftware/RookScript/QUICK-GUIDE.md

 #### #ifndef

-The #ifdef directive includes the next series of lines if the following macro was NOT defined, until it reaches an #endif directive.
+The #ifndef directive includes the next series of lines if the following macro was NOT defined, until it reaches an #endif directive.

 	#define STUFF